survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 ## Directory Structure

 As projects with just *package.json* are boring, we should set up something more concrete.
-To get started, we can implement a little web site that loads some JavaScript which we then build using webpack.
+To get started, we can implement a little website that loads some JavaScript, which we then build using webpack.
 After we progress a bit, we'll end up with a directory structure like this:

 - app/
   - index.js